 If motivation is your problem- especially when it comes to formal fitness and exercise programs- you'll want to find something you enjoy doing.
 The bottom line here is you will not continue with it if you do not enjoy it!

 Myth #4: I need to exercise to stay healthy.

 I'm going to emphasize this again: what you put in your mouth is more important when it comes to health and longevity, got it?
 Another important point is "exercise" per se is not necessary for people in all stages, but "movement" is.
 (More on this below)

 Stretch.
 Walk in nature.
 Go up and down a flight of stairs a few times.
 Ride a bike.
 Learn Qigong (I can teach you!).
 Do yoga.
 Dance.
 Swim.
 Jump on a rebounder.
 There are so many options to get moving that are not formal exercise or fitness regimens.

-Movement is essential for health because it gets our blood moving.
-It gets our lymph flowing.
+Movement is essential for health because it gets our blood flowing.
+It gets our lymph moving.
 This oxygenation from increased blood flow and movement of lymph and tissue is going to clear our body of toxins.
 It's going to bring more oxygen to stagnant areas.
 It's going to improve our energy, lubricate our joints, and bring heat and movement to our muscles and connective tissue.

 This is how movement adds to longevity.
 It can be a formal exercise regimen if that's your cup of tea, but it most certainly does not have to be.